Revisiting and modeling power-law distributions in empirical outage data of power systems: Data and methods

-We collected outage data from various online public sources of Transmission System Operators (TSOs), including the European Network of Transmission System Operators for Electricity (ENTSO-E) online data for the unavailability of production and generation units \cite{entsoeprodgen} (for ``Control Areas'' \footnote{According to \href{https://eepublicdownloads.entsoe.eu/clean-documents/pre2015/resources/Transparency/MoP_Ref_02_-_Detailed_Data_Descriptions_v1r2.pdf}{the ENTSO-E data descriptions}, a generation unit is ``a single electricity generator belonging to a production unit'', while a production unit is understood as ``a facility for generation of electricity made up of a single generation unit or of an aggregation of generation units''; also see ``{C}ommission {R}egulation ({EU}) {N}o 543/2013 of 14 {J}une 2013 on submission and publication of data in electricity markets'' for the definition of a ``Control Area''.}) and for the unavailability of transmission grid \cite{entsotransm} (between ``Control Areas''), the California Independent System Operator (CAISO) generation outage data \cite{caliiso}, the Alberta Electric System Operator (AESO) historical transmission outage data \cite{aesohist}, the Bonneville Power Administration (BPA) outage data (for customer, transformer, and transmission outages) \cite{BPAout}, the Hungarian Transmission System Operator (Magyar Villamosenergia-ipari \'{A}tviteli Rendszerir\'{a}ny\'{i}t\'{o}, MAVIR) data on generation outages \cite{huMAVIR}, and the production outage data from the Italian Power Exchange (Gestore dei mercati energetici, GME) Inside Information Platform \cite{gmeitaly}.
 Most of these data sources do not provide dataset dumps but rather data access APIs.
 Hence, we have employed automatic data-scraping methods to assemble as much data as possible for further analyses.
 Note that automatic data collection methods are particularly useful for data sources that are limited by single-time query quota restrictions.
 For a detailed account of data collection, see the descriptions in the respective references \cite{entsotransm,caliiso,aesohist,BPAout,huMAVIR,gmeitaly} and the raw data repository \cite{datarepo}.